 Activity: Provide quality healthcare and preventative healthcare services to low- and moderate-income persons.

 Activity: Improve the quality of housing stock through owner-occupied rehabilitation.

 Improve the quality of housing through the improvement of owner-occupied units in specified zip codes.

 Create vital sustainable neighborhoods and economic opportunites through financial coaching for area residents.

 Provide foreclosure education and/or counseling to low- and moderate-income homeowners.

 Activity: Provide emergency repairs to eligible low- to very-low-income homeowners, including seniors and the disabled.

 Activity: Complete accessibility modifications and rehabilitation of homes occupied by low-income persons with disabilities.

 Sofia Quintero Art & Culture Center, Inc.

-Activity: Provide resources, education, and ongoing support to persons in targeted neighborhoods to convert blighted/vacant lots into productive community gardens.
+Activity: Provide resources, education, and ongoing support to persons in LMI targeted neighborhoods to convert blighted/vacant lots into productive community gardens.